 Playa del Carmen is one of the hottest travel destinations in Mexico right now.
-And when you see all of the wonderful things going on in the city – hosting world-class music acts, producing award-winning tequila, and more — then it is easy to understand why.
+And when you see all of the wonderful things going on in the city – hosting world-class live music acts, producing award-winning tequila, and more — then it is easy to understand why.

-If you are looking for a fun and exciting place to spend your vacation, then look no further than Playa del Carmen!
+If you are looking for a fun and great place to spend your vacation, then look no further than Playa del Carmen!
 Playa del Carmen does have a lot of options when it comes to dining out, but with so many delicious restaurants to choose from – it can be hard to narrow down your choices.

 Here are my top picks for the best Playa Del Carmen restaurants.